LIT-Protocol/lit-js-sdk/api_docs.md

 ## LIT_CHAINS

 Pre-deployed token contracts that you may use for minting LITs.
 These are ERC1155 contracts that let you mint any quantity of a given token.
 Use the chain name as a key in this object.
-Currently "polygon" and "ethereum" are supported.
+Currently "ethereum", "polygon", "fantom", and "xdai" are supported.

 Type: [LITChain][70]